sqlancer/sqlancer/README.md

 # Continuous Integration and Test Suite

+To improve and maintain SQLancer's code quality, we adopted several tools:
+* [Checkstyle](https://checkstyle.sourceforge.io/) to enforce a consistent coding standard.
+* [PMD](https://pmd.github.io/), which finds programming flaws using static analysis.

-SQLancer uses [Checkstyle](https://checkstyle.sourceforge.io/) to enforce a consistent coding standard.
-You can run it using the following command:
+You can run them using the following command:

 ```bash
 mvn verify